Low-overhead Magic State Circuits with Transversal CNOTs: Abstract

 \section{Abstract}

 With the successful demonstration of transversal CNOTs in many recent experiments, it is the right moment to examine its implications on one of the most critical parts of fault-tolerant computation -- magic state preparation.
-Using an algorithm that can recompile and simplify a circuit of consecutive multi-qubit phase rotations, we manage to construct fault-tolerant circuits for $\ket{CCZ}$, $\ket{CS}$ and $\ket{T}$ states with minimal $T$-depth and also much lower CNOT depths and qubit counts than before.
+Using an algorithm that can recompile and simplify a circuit of consecutive multi-qubit phase rotations, we manage to construct fault-tolerant circuits for $\ket{CCZ}$, $\ket{CS}$ and $\ket{T}$ states with much lower CNOT depths and qubit counts than before and minimal $T$-depth for the given workspace.
 These circuits can play crucial roles in fault-tolerant computation with transversal CNOTs, and we hope that the algorithms and methods developed in this paper can be used to further simplify other protocols in similar contexts.